woaproject/deployment-bridge/README.md

 The POA Bridge allows users to transfer assets between two chains in the Ethereum ecosystem.
 It is composed of several elements which are located in different POA Network repositories:

 **Bridge Elements**
 1. Deployment Playbooks.
-Configuration management instructions contained in this repository.
+Configuration management instructions for validator nodes contained in this repository.
 2. [Bridge Smart Contracts](https://github.com/poanetwork/poa-bridge-contracts).
 Solidity contracts used to manage bridge validators, collect signatures, and confirm asset relay and disposal.
 3. [Token Bridge](https://github.com/poanetwork/token-bridge).
 The token bridge oracle written in NodeJS.
 4. [Bridge UI Application](https://github.com/poanetwork/bridge-ui).
 A DApp interface to transfer tokens and coins between chains.